Platinum Megamix: Music video

-Additional shots show the members of Steps watching the presentation in a theatre, sitting behind to younger versions of themselves (from footage shot for the music video for Love's Got a Hold on My Heart).
+Additional shots show the members of Steps watching the presentation in a theatre, sitting behind two younger versions of themselves (from footage shot for the music video for Love's Got a Hold on My Heart).

 Live performances

 On 4 June 2022, Steps performed the track (in a shorter form) live for the first time at the Big Jubilee Street Party, commemorating the Queen's seventieth year on the throne.
 Lee was absent from the performance due to illness.